UltraCart/rest_api_v2_sdk_javascript/docs/AffiliateApi.md

 var apiInstance = new UltraCartRestApiV2.AffiliateApi();

-var ledgerQuery = new UltraCartRestApiV2.AffiliateLedgerQuery(); // AffiliateLedgerQuery | Ledger query
+var ledger_query = new UltraCartRestApiV2.AffiliateLedgerQuery(); // AffiliateLedgerQuery | Ledger query

 var opts = {
-  'limit': 100, // Number | The maximum number of records to return on this one API call.
-(Maximum 200) 'offset': 0, // Number | Pagination of the record set.
+  '_limit': 100, // Number | The maximum number of records to return on this one API call.
+(Maximum 200) '_offset': 0, // Number | Pagination of the record set.
 Offset is a zero based index.
-  'expand': "expand_example" // String | The object expansion to perform on the result.
+  '_expand': "_expand_example" // String | The object expansion to perform on the result.
 Only option is link.
 };

 var callback = function(error, data, response) {